casillajec/pygame-ai/docs/guide.rst

 --------------

-This is the basic game structure that I'll be working with in this guide, it contains te basic things that any PyGame game shuold have.
+This is the basic game structure that I'll be working with in this guide, it contains the basic things that any PyGame game should have.

 .. code-block:: python